When running an ecommerce business, boosting your net profit often means finding ways to cut costs wherever you can, without…

 When a seller outsources their product fulfillment to a 3PL, the 3PL handles the processes on the seller’s behalf.
 This can include storage, receiving, packing, and shipping, negotiating lower shipping rates, handle high-volume needs and often lower fulfillment costs other order fulfillment services.

 When a seller outsources its fulfillment to a 3PL it can make it easier to manage inventory, save time to allow the seller to focus on more important business tasks, and even improve customer satisfaction.

 What are the main differences between fulfillment centers and warehouses?

 As stated earlier, while often used interchangeably there are several significant differences between a fulfillment center and a warehouse and the roles each play in the process of getting products to customers.

-The main role of a warehouse is simply to store inventory, while a fulfillment center is designed to meet customer expectations around the process of ordering and having products delivered on time.
-This is possible because sellers store their inventory in a 3PL fulfillment center located near their customer, helping to reduce shipping time and cost.
+The main role of a warehouse is simply to store inventory, while a fulfillment center is designed to enhance the customer experience around the process of ordering and having products delivered on time.
+This is possible because sellers store their inventory in a 3PL fulfillment center located near their customer, helping to reduce shipping time and provide cost savings.

 Long-term vs. Short-term Storage

 A warehouse is a part of a 3PL’s fulfillment center, where it stores a seller’s inventory, however the main goal of a fulfillment center is to easily manage the processes that happens between the time a customer places an order and the order is delivered to their home or business.